 Starting your application early will ensure you have plenty of time to gather required materials (such as transcripts, letters of recommendation, etc.), apply for financial aid, transfer credits, and complete the application.

 How to Apply

-While you are free to apply on your own, many prospective students speak with an enrollment adviser first.
-Our friendly staff is here to answer your questions, talk with you about your career goals, and help you decide if this program is a good choice for you.
+While you are free to apply on your own, many prospective students find it helpful to speak with an enrollment adviser first.
+Our staff is here to answer your questions, talk with you about your career goals, and help you decide if this program is a good choice for you.

 Step 2.
 Apply to your preferred home campus using the University of Wisconsin System Online Admission Application (except UW-Madison).
 If you are applying to UW-Madison, you will use the UW-Madison Graduate Admission Application.